slocka/use-query-params-state/README.md

 use-query-params-state relies on a schema definition defined by the developer to automatically transform the URL query string to its React state and vice versa.

-The QueryParamsSchema is a map between the name of the parameter and its definition (type, default value, validator).
+The QueryParamsStateSchema is a map between the name of the parameter and its definition (type, default value, validator).
 It is used to define what parameters are part of the state, and how to serialize/deserialize each of them.

 The first step is to build your query param state schema: